 Tip #2 Anticipate Surveillance

-A large claim, like that of a surgeon, will be under surveillance.
-Surveillance is completely legal.
-During the surveillance period, an investigator will stake out the claimant’s house, talk to nearby neighbors about daily activities and try to use that information against the claimant in court.
-This is why it is crucial to not rush back into exercise routines or anything else that is very strenuous on the body during the claim period.
+Large claims, like a surgeon’s, attract surveillance, which is entirely legal.
+During the surveillance period, an investigator may monitor your home, talk to neighbors about your daily activities, and attempt to use this information against you in court.
+This is why it is important not to rush back into exercise routines or any other strenuous activities.

 Tip #3 Stay Off Social Media